-The concept of mental is continually changing and these changes can be seen as a reflection of a change in the perspective of an individual with mental retardation based both on research and a clear understanding of the issues involved in defining the concept.
+Mental retardation is continually changing and these changes can be seen as a reflection of a change in the perspective of an individual with mental retardation based both on research and a clear understanding of the issues involved in defining the concept.
 For example the American Association on Mental Retardation (AAMR), a professional organization founded in 1876, recently drafted a new definition but also focuses on the relations among capabilities environments and functioning (Luckasson, Coultier, Pollway, Reiss, Schalock, snell, spinalnik and stark 1992).
-According to this definition, Mental retardation refers to substantial limitations in present functioning.
-It is characterized by significally sub-average intellectual functioning existing co currently with related limitation one, two or more of the following applicable adaptive skill areas: communication, self care, home living, social skills, community use, self direction, health and safety functional academics, leisure and work.
-Mental retardation manifests before age 18 (luckason, coultier, palloway, Reiss, Schalok, Snell, Spitalnik and stark 1992)
+According to this definition, Mental retardation refers to substantial limitations in present functioning Mental retardation manifests before age 18 (luckason, coultier, palloway, Reiss, Schalok, Snell, Spitalnik and stark 1992)

-In addition to the perception of mental retardation with respect to a person's functioning in daily life according to his or her practical, social and conceptual intelligence, the American Association on Mental Retardation (AAMR) lists four essential assumptions to be carefully considered in the application of this definition.
+The American Association on Mental Retardation (AAMR) lists four essential assumptions to be carefully considered in the application of this definition.
 Without going a length elaboration of this definition, it is important to note that it has far reaching implications which have not been addressed.
 The more widespread definition of mental retardation is the American Association on Mental Retardation sixth definition used in the American based Individuals with Disabilities Education Act (IDEA).

 Under Individual with Disability Act (IDEA) mental retardation is defined as significantly sub-average general intellectual functioning existing concurrently with deficits in adaptive behaviour and manifested during the development period (Grossman 1983) that adversely affects a child's educational performance.
-Significantly sub-average intellectual functioning is defined as a score that is at least two standard deviations below the mean on a test of intelligence.
+Significantly sub-average intellectual functioning is defined as a score that is at 1 two standard deviations below the mean on a test of intelligence.
 Based on the American Association on Mental Retardation (Grossman 1983) and the diagnostic and statistical) manual of mental disorders (American psychiatric Association, 1994) and using intellectual (10) test scores, mental retardation occurs on the four levels of, mild (score 50 through 55 approximately 70) moderate scores 35 through 40 to 50 through 55 severe scores through 25to 35 through 40), and profound (20 through 35)

-In Kenya a mentally handicapped child is one who has a limited level of intelligence and deficits in adaptive behavior.
+In Kenya a mentally handicapped child is one who has a limited level of intelligence and deficits in adaptive behaviour.
 The condition usually a raises between conception and 18 years of age.
 (Ministry of education 1995).
 The Republic of Kenya (1995)In its hand book on how to handle children with special needs goes on to note that mentally handicapped children are usually categorized according to severity of mental impairments as mildly, moderately, severe or profoundly handicapped, or as educable, trainable, severe, and profound in terms of their measured intelligence scores on IQ tests.